Yohannes90/Personal_portfolio_website/README.md

     - Trainings and Certificates: This section showcases the various trainings and certificates I have obtained.
     - Services: The services section highlights the software development services I offer.
     - Portfolio: The portfolio section showcases some of my past projects.

+## Things to include in near Future
+    - Read more and less buttons in education and training section
+    - Copy to clipboard on click for long links
+    - Change picture
+    - Add better projects

+### The personal portfolio website includes the following sections:
+    - Navigation: The website includes a navigation bar with links to different sections such as Home, About, Services, Portfolio, and Contact.
+    - Home: The home section introduces me as Yohannes Mekonnen, a Software Engineer/Developer.
+    - About: The about section provides detailed information about me, including my education, skills, and  proficiency in programming languages.
+    - Education: The education section lists my educational background, related courses and trainings I have completed.
+    - Trainings and Certificates: This section showcases the various trainings and certificates I have obtained.
+    - Services: The services section highlights the software development services I offer.
+    - Portfolio: The portfolio section showcases some of my past projects.

 ## Contact
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Yohannes90)